Localization and entanglement characterization of edge states in HgTe quantum wells in a finite strip geometry: Density distribution and energy gap for edge states in a finite strip geometry

+The solution of $Q(k,E)=0$ for the coupled case usually suffers from numerical instabilities and we shall prefer the tight-binding approach reported in the next Section \ref{tbsec}.
+Tight-binding calculations will indicate that the introduction of SOC seems to alter the dependence of the cutoff wave numbers $k$ with $L$ reported for the uncoupled case in Eq. \eqref{kcutoffL}.

+Due to the exponential dependence proposed solution $\Psi(y)\sim e^{\lambda y}$, the real part of $\lambda$ represents the inverse localization length of the edge states, and therefore it plays a major role in determining whether the state can be distinguished as a bulk or edge state, since in finite strip geometries the localization length should be much less than the strip width $L$.
+In Figure \ref{probdensityfig} we represent the density distribution of the first analytic solution of the edge state wave function for spin $\uparrow$ as a function of $y$ for three different values of $k_x$ below the cutoff wave number $|k_x|< k_1=0.0096$~nm${}^{-1}$ in Fig. \ref{fig:comparison0} for $L=120$~nm.
+The results are consistent with those of Ref. \cite{ZhouPhysRevLett.101.246807}.

+The dominant $\lambda$ root is the one with the larger length scale $|\mathrm{Re}(\lambda)|^{-1}$.
+The density distribution at the two edges $y=\pm L/2$ is mainly determined by the dominant root.
+We observe that spin up conduction states are localized at the boundary $y=L/2$ (resp. $y=-L/2$) for negative (resp. positive) $k_x$, the case $k_x=0$ displaying a more balanced configuration.
+This is a reflect of the already commented spin polarization structure of edge states (see later in Fig. \ref{Fig:spinpol} for more details).

-Due to the exponential dependence proposed solution $\Psi(y)=\Psi_\lambda e^{\lambda y}$, the real part of $\lambda$ represents the inverse localization length of the edge states.
-The dominant value of $\lambda_j$ is the one with a larger real part.
-As proved in Ref. \cite{ZhouPhysRevLett.101.246807}, the energy gap $E_g$ shows an exponential decaying with $L$.
-Ref. \cite{Cheng_2014} confirms the exponential decay of $E_g$ with the strip width $L$ but observes an oscillatory behavior coming from the imaginary part of $\lambda$ and the fact that the gap closes outside the $\Gamma$ point.
-In the next section we shall rather follow a numerical approach and we shall be able to give a more quantitative analysis about the behavior of edge states and their energies.
+As proved in Ref. \cite{ZhouPhysRevLett.101.246807}, the edge energy gap $E_g$ shows an exponential decaying $E_g\sim \exp(-\lambda L )$ with $L$.
+Ref. \cite{Cheng_2014} confirms the exponential decay of $E_g$ with the strip width $L$ but observes an oscillatory behavior as coming from the imaginary part of $\lambda$ and the fact that the gap closes outside the $\Gamma$ point (see next Section \ref{tbsec} for more information).
+The physical reason for the appearance of a gap opening in the edge state spectrum lies in the fact that edge states from opposite edges couple and hybridize when the width $L$ of the sample is comparable to (or falls below) the coherence length $|\mathrm{Re}(\lambda)|^{-1}$, thus making it difficult to differentiate between edge and bulk stakes from the energy spectrum.
+For example, for the Hamiltonian $h_s$ in \eqref{ham0} we have calculated the edge energy gap $E_g^\Gamma=[E_{1c}(0)-E_{1v}(0)]$ at the $\Gamma$ point for several strip widths between $L_i=120$ and $L_f=500$~nm.
+A fit of these values provides the expression

+with determination coefficient $R^2>0.999$, from which we can derive the coherence length as $1/0.019\simeq 51$~nm.
+This coherence length gives us an idea of the strip width $L$ below which states from opposite edges couple and hybridize to produce a non trivial (measurable in experiments) energy gap even in the inverted regime (see later in Eq. \eqref{gapfit} for a similar calculation in the tight-binding approach).
+Formula \eqref{gapfit0} is in accordance with the analytic approximate expression presented in \cite{ZhouPhysRevLett.101.246807}.